Coronavirus: US regulators call for pause of Johnson & Johnson COVID vaccine | DW | 13.04.2021

-US health authorities are suspending the use of the Johnson & Johnson coronavirus vaccine out of an "abundance of caution" over blood clot fears.
+US health authorities are suspending the federal use of the Johnson & Johnson coronavirus vaccine out of an "abundance of caution" over blood clot fears.
+States are recommended to follow suit.

 US health agencies are recommending an immediate pause in the rollout of the Johnson & Johnson coronavirus vaccine, according to a US Food and Drug Administration (FDA) statement released Tuesday.